A message from Jon Arnold, PGY1 Pharmacy Residency Program Director

 Our residency program aims to develop graduate pharmacists into independent pharmaceutical care practitioners in acute care settings, potential educators or adjunct faculty, and/or ready for further training in PGY2 residency or fellowship programs.
 Residents interact with a variety of healthcare professionals including pharmacists, pharmacy specialists, physicians, medical residents, physician assistants, nurse practitioners, respiratory therapists, dieticians, social workers and other healthcare professionals.
 The residency offers a full range of experiences in areas including: Critical Care, Infectious Diseases, Hematology/Oncology, Internal Medicine, Drug Information, Administration/Practice Management, Ambulatory Services, Nutrition, and Academia.
 In addition, residents gain valuable experiences through multidisciplinary rounds, medication use evaluations, patient consults, and staffing.
 Residents will also have the opportunity to complete a quality improvement project, precept doctor of pharmacy students on rotations (both APPE and IPPE), and provide in-services to a pharmacy as well as other health care providers.

-Phyllis received her Doctor of Pharmacy degree from William Carey University School of Pharmacy.
-Her primary interests in pharmacy include infectious disease, academia, and ambulatory care.
-Phyllis is a native of Ocean Springs, Mississippi where she enjoys baking, crafting, and spending time with her family and friends, especially her three wonderful kids.
+Sarena received her Doctor of Pharmacy degree from William Carey University School of Pharmacy.
+Her primary areas of interest include geriatrics, palliative care, and ambulatory care.
+Sarena is a native of Gulfport, Mississippi where she enjoys spending time with family and friends, mentoring local youth groups, and traveling.